Stone, Madison, Green, and Barbare inspire Day 12: aaduna's NPM Celebration

 A treasured routine, that began to set off alarms,

-Sitting on his knee, held tighter than I wanted to be,
+Sitting on his knee, held tighter than I wanted to

 The moment my heart and logic began to disagree